 Victorian utilities, local governments and other businesses have demonstrated a great willingness to assist people affected by family violence.

 In collaboration with family violence experts we've worked closely with water businesses and energy retailers on how to provide safe and flexible assistance to customers affected by family violence.

 This work is complex and continues to evolve.
-The ESC will continue to support shared learning across Victorian businesses to ensure the highest level of support across the state.
+The commission will continue to support shared learning across Victorian businesses to ensure the highest level of support across the state.

 'The victim's choices, their ability to participate freely in everyday life is taken from them.
 It is the deprivation of that basic right, that right to participate freely in every day life, that is what we are here to discuss.'

-- Former ESC Chairperson, Dr Ron Ben-David, speaking at our project launch in August 2018.
+- Former commission Chairperson, Dr Ron Ben-David, speaking at our project launch in August 2018.